 4.1.
 Software Development

-Security reviews shall be conducted on every code commit to security-sensitive modules.
+Security reviews are conducted on every code commit to security-sensitive modules.
 Such modules include those that pertain directly to authentication, authorization, access control, auditing, and encryption.

-All major pieces of incorporated open source software libraries and tools shall be reviewed for robustness, stability, performance, security, and maintainability.
+All major pieces of incorporated open source software libraries and tools are reviewed for robustness, stability, performance, security, and maintainability.

-The security and development teams shall establish and adhere to a formal software release process.
+The security and development teams establish and adhere to a formal software release process.

 4.2.
 Configuration and Change Management

-The Hostragon security and development teams shall document the configuration of all adopted systems and services, whether hosted by Hostragon or are third party hosted.
-Industry best practices and vendor-specific guidance shall be identified and incorporated into system configurations.
-All configurations shall be reviewed on at least an annual basis.
+The Hostragon security and development teams documents the configuration of all adopted systems and services, whether hosted by Hostragon or are third party hosted.
+Industry best practices and vendor-specific guidance are identified and incorporated into system configurations.
+All configurations are reviewed on at least an annual basis.
 Any changes to configurations must be approved by appointed individuals and documented in a timely fashion.